Acacia tolmerensis: Description

 The shrub or less frequently tree typically grows to a height of 1 to 4 m and has a glabrous and multi-stemmed habit that will often sucker following fires.
 It has prominently flattened branchlet that are angular towards the tips and covered in a fine white powdery coating.
 Like most species of Acacia it has phyllodes rather than true leaves.
 The evergreen, thinly leathery, grey-green phyllodes have a dimidiately elliptic shape and are slightly recurved with a length of 11 to 24.5 cm and a width of 4 to 9 mm and have three to four, or sometimes six primary longitudinal nerves.
 It blooms between November and February and produces racemose inflorescences with spherical flower-heads that have a diameter of 7 to 11 mm containing about 80 densely packed creamy white to pale yellow coloured flowers.
 Following flowering leathery to sub-woody seed pods form that are flat with a length of 5 to 11 cm and a width of 2 to 3 mm.
-The brown coloured seeds inside have an flattened elliptic shape with a length of 8 to 10 mm and a terminal aril.
+The brown coloured seeds inside have a flattened elliptic shape with a length of 8 to 10 mm and a terminal aril.